Last Updated on January 23, 2023 by admin

 Roasting coffee is an art that involves a deep knowledge of the bean type and region but also a mastery of the roasting method itself.
 Chai tea, for example, is traditionally roasted at home in an Aeropress to get the full flavor and aroma out of the beans.

 During the process, different types of beans need different degrees of heat to create the perfect chai tea with its unique taste and sweetness.
-Light roasts are light brown in color and feature low body and acidity; they contain more delicate fruity notes while still having an intense chai flavor.
+Light roasts are light brown and feature low body and acidity; they contain more delicate fruity notes while still having an intense chai flavor.

 As we move up to medium roasted chai tea, we can expect richer chai flavors with a medium body and milder acidity.
 Lastly, darkly roasted chai cups have complex chocolatey notes and a heavy, syrupy body and are sometimes paired with boiling water for their complexity.